mramshaw/Alexa-Stuff/README.md

 UPDATE: Amazon now posts a certification results ETA on their developer console (for a skill submitted April 12, 2019 they are advising April 30, 2019 - which is 18 days, or 12 business days.
 So certification has gotten lengthier over the years.
-Even so, I expect my skill - which has 9 language variations - will be either certified or rejected in a matter of days).
+It has also gotten more stringent, which is a good thing - I had an initial rejection April 15 (so about four days) which took exception to to some French copy that had previously passed muster.

 #### Monitoring and Versioning